adammy/eloquent-js/ch1.md

 12. What is the difference between ```undefined``` and ```null```?
 > ```undefined``` means a variable has been declared, but has not been assigned a value. ```null``` is an assignment in and of itself.
 It can be assigned to a variable as a representation of no value.

+13. What happens when you try to evaluate ```'8' - 2```?
+What about ```'8' + 2```?
+Explain your answer.
+> In the first expression, evaluating the string "8" minus the number 2 will result in the string being converted to a number type.
+This would then leave you with ```8 - 2```, which will return 6.
+This happens due to type coercion.
+In the second expression, type coercion still happens, but it happens differently.
+Instead the string "8" is kept the same and the number 2 is converted into a string.
+This would leave you with ```'8' + '2'```, which would return "82" due to the two strings being concatenated.

+14. Describe *short-circuit evaluation*.
+> When using certain logical operators, such as the *or* operator (```||```), the second operand is only executed/evaluated if the first operand is falsy.
+This prevents the program from doing unnecessary work.